Northern cricket frog: Biological reproductive patterns

 The lipid stores of both males and females are lower during the breeding season than in non-breeding periods (pre-breeding, post-breeding, post-hibernation).
 Observation of dissected stomachs of males indicate that feeding is minimal or non-existent during the breeding season.
 Since feeding is reduced, males metabolize more lipids during this period.
 Lower lipid stores in females can be explained by an increase in ovarian size during the breeding season.

 Predators

-Northern cricket frogs are preyed upon by a number of species, including birds, fish, and other frogs.
+Northern cricket frogs are preyed upon by a number of species, including birds (such as great-tailed grackles and American kestrels), snakes (such as common watersnakes, Concho water snakes and eastern garter snakes), fish (such as black bass), and other frogs (such as American bullfrogs).
 To escape predators, they are capable of leaping up to 3 feet in a single jump and are excellent swimmers.
+Northern cricket frogs are seen to have one of the furthest jump distances relative to its body size.
 It has been found that not only temperature, but hydration also has an effect on how far these frogs can jump.
 Being hydrated at a higher temperature is thought to allow them to jump farther and higher.